ianchesal/ianchesal.github.io/README.md

 My Github site: [Mostly Wrong](http://mostlywrong.net/)

+## Instructions

+To get started:

+    rm Gemfile.lock
+    bundle install
+    bundle exec jekyll --watch

+New posts should be in the `_posts` sub-directory and end in `.md`.

+Publishing requires a pull request against the `master` branch to [the main repository](https://github.com/ianchesal/ianchesal.github.io).

 ## Other forkable themes

 You can use the [Quick Start](https://github.com/barryclark/jekyll-now#quick-start) workflow with other themes that are set up to be forked too!
 Here are some of my favorites: